edgedelta/docs/docs/basic-onboarding.md

 1. In the Edge Delta Admin portal, select your operating platform.
 2. In **Enter Environment Tag**, enter a descriptive tag to explain where the agent will be deployed.
 3. Click **Continue**.
-4. Select an integration type to send data from Edge Delta.
+4. Select a destination type to create an organization-level output to send data from Edge Delta.
 5. Complete the missing fields, and then click **Continue**.
+    * To learn more about outputs, including parameters, see [Outputs](configuration/outputs.md).
 6. Copy the pre-populated agent command.
 7. Open a terminal or command line prompt, then paste and run the command.
 8. In the portal, click **I Ran Deploy Commands**.
 9. The agent will take a few minutes to deploy and authenticate with Edge Delta.
 10. After a successful deployment, click **Go To Status Page**.
-11. In the window that appears, you can click **Go To Demo Environment** to see a pre-populated account where you can view and test data.
+    * In the window that appears, you can click **Go To Demo Environment** to see a pre-populated account where you can view and test data.
-12. To view your own account, click **X** to close the window.
+    * To view your own account, click **X** to close the window.
-13. If you access the demo environment, but you want to access your own account, in the top, click **Return To Your Own Account**.
+    * If you access the demo environment, but you want to access your own account, in the top, click **Return To Your Own Account**

 ***